 POSITIVE BEHAVIOUR FOR LEARNING

 We encourage children to be self-disciplined, and we recognise good behaviour, hard work and responsibility through class and school award certificates and stickers that are awarded in class and at assemblies.
-Our Peer Mediators reinforce positive behaviour in the playground by awarding Tumeke Tickets for students displaying our school values of Community, Respect, Excellence, Curiosity, and Honesty.
+Our Peer Mediators reinforce positive behaviour in the playground by awarding Tumeke Tickets for students displaying our school values of Community, Respect, Excellence, Curiosity, and Resilience.

 Twice a term we hold a Principal’s Assembly.
 Children who have particularly distinguished themselves in academic, sporting, cultural and community areas are presented with Certificates of Excellence.